-Do not go back into any areas that were heavily damaged or destroyed by the wildfire until the local authorities allow you to return.
+Do not go back into any areas that were heavily damaged or destroyed by wildfire until the local authorities allow you to return.

-Once you are able to enter burned out areas safely, be very careful.
+Once you are able to enter burned-out areas safely, be very careful.
 Take basic precautions and be aware of hazards to your health and safety.

 Return to your property only once your local authorities have said it’s safe to do so.
 You may not have water, natural gas, or electricity services when you return.

 If you or anyone in your family has breathing problems or asthma, take steps to protect yourself.
 Smoke and fire ash that stays around your home and yard can make your breathing issues worse.
 Call Health Link at 811 or talk with your doctor for any medicine or extra precautions you may need to take at this time.

 Do not enter your home if you notice or suspect any source of heat or smoke.
 Call 911.

 Check for any visible structural damage to your home that was caused by the fire.

 Do not enter your home if there's any danger of a structural failure or collapse.
 Things you may notice:

 Fire retardant helps to slow down the fire.
 It contains ammonia which can:

 Soot and ash can irritate your eyes and skin or cause breathing problems.
 These symptoms may be worse depending on the type of soot or ash, how long you’re exposed, and if you already have a lung condition.